quixio/quix-streams-dotnet/docs/quickstart.md

 * Create a consumer
 * Create a producer
 * Create a producer/consumer transform
-* Connect to the Quix Platform
+* Connect to Quix Cloud

 The typical stream processing pipline you create with Quix Streams involves producers, consumers, and transforms.
 Producers publish information into a topic, consumers subscribe to read information from a topic.
 Transforms typically consume data, process it in some way, and then publish the transformed data to a topic, or stream within a topic.

 In this guide you'll learn how to create a producer that publishes data to a topic, a consumer that reads data from a topic, and a simple transform that consumes data from a topic, transforms it, and then publishes the new data to a topic.

-Initially you will work with your local Kafka installation, and then you'll learn how you can connect to Quix Platform.
-In Quix Platform you can build your stream processing pipelines graphically.
+Initially you will work with your local Kafka installation, and then you'll learn how you can connect to Quix Cloud.
+In Quix Cloud you can build your stream processing pipelines graphically.

 ## Prerequisites